yfz-cloud/DEKT-project/README.md

 First, download the data file:  [**ASSISTments Challenge**]([The 2017 ASSISTments Datamining Competition - Dataset](https://sites.google.com/view/assistmentsdatamining/dataset)), then put it in the folder 'data/'.

-Then, preprocess the emotional attributes: run dataprocess/preone.py, pretwo.py and prethree.py to preprocess the emotional attributes, and run datapre.py to divide the original data set into train set, validation set and test set.
+Then, preprocess the emotional attributes: run dataprocess/preone.py, pretwo.py and prethree.py to preprocess the emotional attributes, and run datapre.py to divide the original dataset into train set, validation set and test set.

 `/dataprocess/`